in connection with historical reconstruction of the viking age

 Some later examples

 Some may say that examples from later ages aren’t so relevant talking about viking age topics, but I think in this case we could achieve some good hints if we investigate a few High Middle Ages pictorial sources from Western-Europe.
 Here we can see belts of warriors, among them fully armored knights, the elite of their period.
-And they wear simple leather weaponbelts without buckles.
+And they wear simple leather weapon belts without buckles.
 We even see a king with this kind of belt type.

 Just a piece of leather?

-So if we still think, with our XXIth century way of thinking, that a piece of leather isn’t fancy enough for our brave warrior character, maybe we should start thinking a little bit different than how a person in a consumer society thinks.
+So if we still think, with our XXIth century way of thinking, that a piece of leather isn’t fancy enough for our brave warrior character, maybe we should start thinking a little bit different from how a person in a consumer society thinks.

-The of usage of simple leather belts without metallic buckles is just one theory about the explanation for the question what the large number of the absence of the buckles opens for us.
+The of usage of simple leather belts without metallic buckles is just one theory about the explanation for the question of what the large number of the absence of the buckles opens for us.

 Further investigations and doubts in the topic are always welcome!

 chairman of the Foedus Orientalis Cultural Association